BitVM/rust-bitcoin-m31-or-babybear/README.md

 ## rust-bitcoin-m31-or-babybear

-This repository implements the Bitcoin script for processing the M31 or BabyBear field.
+This repository implements M31 and BabyBear field arithmetic in Bitcoin Script.

 ### Performance